Thai protesters ask court to revoke order, continue rallies

 The court did not act on their petition but may rule Thursday on a similar appeal that was filed Tuesday by the opposition Pheu Thai party.

 Separately Wednesday, two protest leaders sought to be released on bail at a Bangkok criminal court.
+After a hearing, however, the court refused to release them, saying they could pose a threat to public order.

 The two — Parit “Penguin” Chiwarak and Panusaya “Rung” Sithijirawattanakul — were initially taken into custody during an attempted overnight rally outside the prime minister’s office on the night of Oct.
 14. They were released Tuesday but immediately rearrested on other charges.